Mani-Babapour/csv-comparator/README.md

 # CSV Comparator

-A Python tool to automatically compare two CSV files inside each subfolder and generate a detailed Excel report summarizing the differences.
+A Python tool to automatically compare two CSV files inside each subfolder, highlight the differences, and generate a detailed Excel report summarizing the results.

 ## Features